caleboviawe/caleboviawe/README.md

 ## 👋 Hi, I’m Caleb Oviawe

 ### What I Do
-  I am a university student studying to become a software engineer, as I have a passion for programming and software development.
+  I am a university student studying to become a software engineer, as I have a passion for programming, problem-solving, and innovation.
 Here you will find some projects I have worked on.
 Feel free to take a look!
-- 💼 Currently an intern at [Suncor!](https://www.suncor.com/en-ca/who-we-are)
+- 💼 Previously an intern at [Suncor!](https://www.suncor.com/en-ca/who-we-are)
 - 👨🏾‍💻 Proficient in multiple programming languages (Java, Python, C/C++, Javascript)
 - 🎨 I have an interest in UI design tools such as Figma for well structured yet visually appealing software
 - 🌱 I am an avid learner always looking for ways to gain knowledge and improve!